 Common Name Scientific Name Federal Status 1 State Status 2 CNPS List 3 Habitat Potential for Occurrence in the Project Site San Pablo song sparrow Melospiza melodia samuelis None SC N/A Salt marshes bordering the north side of San Francisco Bay and San Pablo Bay.
-Unlikely: the site does not contain suitable marsh habitat for this species.
-This species may fly over the site on occasion.
-The closest occurrence of San Pablo song sparrow in the CNDDB (2020) search area is approximately 2 miles southeast of the site.
-Golden eagle Aquila chrysaetos None FP N/A Nesting areas are associated with cliff-walled canyons and large trees.
-Forages in rolling hills and mountain areas.
-Unlikely: the trees within the site provide poor quality nesting habitat for golden eagles, as they prefer ledges on cliff walls or very large trees and isolated from any type of disturbance.
-The nearest occurrence of golden eagle in the CNDDB (2020) search area is approximately 7.5 miles northwest of the site.
+Unlikely: the site does not contain marsh habitat for this species.
+The closest occurrence of San Pablo song sparrow in the CNDDB (2021) search area is approximately 3 miles southeast of the site.
 Black swift Cypseloides niger None SC N/A Breeds in small colonies on cliffs behind or adjacent to waterfalls in deep canyons and sea bluffs above the surf; forages widely.
-Unlikely: the project site does not contain suitable marsh habitat for this species.
-This species may fly over the site on occasion.
-The closest occurrence of black swift in the CNDDB (2020) search area is approximately 7 miles north of the site.
+Unlikely: the project site does not contain suitable habitat for this species.
+The closest occurrence of black swift in the CNDDB (2021) search area is approximately 6.5 miles northeast of the site.
 Grasshopper sparrow Ammodramus savannarum None SC N/A Occurs primarily in dry densely vegetated grasslands in the eastern San Joaquin Valley and coastal foothills.
 Unlikely: the project site does not contain suitable habitat for grasshopper sparrow.
-This species may fly over the site on occasion.
-The closest occurrence of grasshopper sparrow in the CNDDB (2020) search area is approximately 8 miles northwest of the site.
+The closest occurrence of grasshopper sparrow in the CNDDB (2021) search area is approximately 7 miles northwest of the site.
 Yellow rail Coturnicops noveboracensis None SC N/A Fresh water marshlands, summer residence in eastern Sierra Nevada in Mono County.
 Unlikely: the site does not provide suitable habitat for this species.
 The nearest occurrence of western yellow rail in the CNDDB (2020) search area is an historical (1898) record for which the precise location is not known.
-It is mapped in the CNDDB in a broad area just north of the project site.
+It is mapped in the CNDDB in a broad area surrounding the site.
+Mammals American badger Taxidea taxus None SC N/A A variety of habitat types with friable soils for digging.
+Unlikely: no evidence of American badger was observed in the site and this species rarely occurs in urban areas.
+The nearest occurrence of American badger in the CNDDB (2021) search area is approximately 7 miles northwest of the site.
+Pallid bat Antrozous pallidus None SC N/A Open and dry habitats with rocky areas for roosting.
+Unlikely: the site does not provide suitable roost habitat for pallid bat.
+The nearest occurrence of this species in the CNDDB (2021) search area is approximately 1 mile northwest of the site.